MIBench: A Comprehensive Framework for Benchmarking Model Inversion Attack and Defense: Special Experiments

-To evaluate the LS defense method, we follow the settings in the official paper \citep{ls} and evaluate it in more settings, shown in Table \ref{table:ls defense}.
-To better evaluate the effectiveness of LS defense algorithms by making the undefended classifiers slightly less accurate than the defense-imposed classifiers through an early-stop strategy when training.
+To validate the correctness of our implemented LS defense, we follow the settings in the official paper \citep{ls} and evaluate it in more settings, shown in Table \ref{table:ls defense}.
+To better evaluate the effectiveness of LS defense algorithms, we make the undefended classifiers slightly less accurate than the defense-imposed classifiers through an early-stop strategy when training.

 In setting A, the public and private datasets are different part of CelebA dataset in low resolution scenario with the GMI as the attack method.
 In setting B, the public dataset is FFHQ and the private dataset is FaceScrub with the PPA as the attack method.
 In these two settings, the predictive power is much lower than that describes in Section \ref{section:Evaluation on Defense Strategies}.
 In this case, the LS defense is very effective, making the success rate of the attack drop dramatically.